-Digital commerce has been a rapidly growing sales channel, particularly with younger consumers, and an increasing source of competition in the retail industry.
-We plan to develop a full omni-channel platform, which will integrate digital commerce with our stores to provide a seamless experience for our customers.
-We began the development of an omni-channel platform in Fiscal 2015, and expect to complete all phases by the end of Fiscal 2018.
+We are developing a full omni-channel platform, which will integrate digital commerce with our stores to provide a seamless experience for our customers.
+We began the development of the omni-channel platform in Fiscal 2015 and expect to complete all phases by the end of Fiscal 2018.
 We cannot give any assurances that our omni-channel platform, when implemented, will perform in a manner that will give us the ability to attract and retain customers, increase sales and successfully compete with other online retailers.
-If we are unable to attract online buyers through our omni-channel, our sales and profitability could be adversely affected.
+If we do not successfully develop and maintain a relevant omni-channel experience for our customers or attract online buyers through our omni-channel, our sales and profitability could be adversely affected.